aletgn/b-fade/docs/_pages/eh_crack.rst

 Frequentist (Monte Carlo)
 -------------------------
-The posterior can be sampled to determine the El Haddad curve at different failure probabilities, thereby obtaining the estimation of the probabilistic propagating crack region.
+The posterior can be sampled to determine the El Haddad curve at different failure probabilities, thereby estimating the probabilistic propagating crack region.

 Firstly, let us instance an object of class :py:mod:`bfade.statistics.MonteCarlo`: